alarm-redist/fifty-states/analyses/FL_cd_2010/doc_FL_cd_2010.md

 North, and Central Florida partial-SMC workflow with a statewide workflow matching the newer convergent Florida simulations used for 2000 and 2020.

-The simulation keeps the VRA hinge constraints from the prior regional workflow:
+The simulation uses one statewide VRA constraint bundle modeled on the converged Florida 2000 run, with Black and Hispanic CVAP opportunity constraints.
+This avoids stacking the separate South Florida, North Florida, and statewide remainder VRA bundles from the prior regional workflow.
-Black and Hispanic CVAP opportunity constraints from the South and North Florida stages, plus the statewide remainder constraints used to encourage Black and Hispanic opportunity districts.
 To balance county and municipality splits, we continue to create pseudocounties for use in the county constraint.